PhilipS01/volum/README.md

 ## ✨ Features
 - Define 3D scenes programmatically in Python
 - **Scriptable** objects (e.g., dynamic data plots, script runner)
-- Built-in objects like Box, Sphere, Plane, Plot2D, and Plot3D
+- Built-in objects like Box, Sphere, Plane, PlotImage (plt), and Quiver
 - Transform objects (position, rotation, scale) with a clean API
 - Plugin architecture to add new object types or behaviors
-- Scene serialization to JSON for use in a viewer
+- Scene serialization to JSON (use in viewer or [online editor](https://volumeditor.tech/))
-- RESTful interface to sync scene state to a browser
+- RESTful interface to sync scene state
 - JavaScript scene loader takes scenes and builds them in the browser
 - Renders via [Three.js](https://github.com/mrdoob/three.js), with support for more WebGL frameworks coming